p-sandher/p-sandher/README.md

 ## <img src="https://user-images.githubusercontent.com/82110564/189553856-2e7f8f30-80b4-484f-bfaa-9e5eb10f24e5.gif" width="30">About Me

 My name is Puneet Sandher.
-I'm in my second year at the University of Guelph majoring in software engineering with a minor in project management.
+I am an intrinsically motivated, independent worker in my third year of software engineering at the University of Guelph.
+I am also very interested in project management, currently minoring in project management, and working on finding a role to include as much project organizing work as possible.
+I am passionate about bringing good project management techniques into the workplace and adapting these techniques for each team.
+I enjoy enabling others and supporting them on their path to learning and growing with me, and that is a large part of what makes work fun for me on a daily basis!